Iunius118/ChiliBulletWeapons/docs/v2/foods.md

 ![Crafting bottles of hot chili sauce from barrel](../media/item/crafting/crafting_hot_sauce_from_barrel.png)

+Hot chili sauce can be thrown by using it.
+It splashes on impact and applies Slowness IV and Blindness effects (0:02) to nearby entities.

 ## Green Hot Chili Sauce

 Green hot chili sauce is a hot sauce made from curved green chili peppers and can be used to flavor food.

 ![Crafting bottles of green hot chili sauce](../media/item/crafting/crafting_green_hot_sauce.png)

+Glass bottles will be returned when hot chili sauce is consumed by crafting.

+Green hot chili sauce can be thrown by using it.
+It splashes on impact and applies Slowness IV and Blindness effects (0:02) to nearby entities.

 ## Pickled Green Chili Pepper